 Q: I have an Exempt employee who is consistently gone from the workplace for 2 hours daily, taking advantage of the requirement that leave for Exempt employees is tracked in increments of 4 hours or more.
 What steps can I do to remedy the situation?

 A: UHR has recently offered a procedural clarification on this topic, indicating that the 4 hour leave increments are granted to Exempt University staff, and that both the employee and manager have a responsibility to ensure that this is not abused.
-Under this scenario, as a first step we recommend that the supervisor clarify the expectations associated with the employee's schedule and inform the employee that the unscheduled absences are excessive and must be improved.
-If the problem persists, the supervisor has the option of denying the leave request.
-As a last resort, the supervisor can require the employee to begin tracking their leave time in 15 minute increments.
-It is important that the supervisor then (1) follow-up to ensure that their direction is being followed, and (2) treat all similarly situated employees in the same manner.
+Under this scenario, we recommend that the supervisor clarify the expectations around attendance and performance and inform the employee that the unscheduled absences are excessive and must be improved.
+If the problem persists, the supervisor has multiple options, which includes asking for all leave requests in advance.
+In cases where conversations have not improved the situation, the supervisor is advised to contact Human Resources to explore other options, which may include tracking leave differently and/or discipline.

 - Policies & Procedures

 - Compliance and Immigration Policies and Procedures